gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/writing-better-software.md

 sustainable code.
 A consistent codebase is easier to grasp and makes onboarding new developers faster.
 New programmers are guided by the prevailing style and can adapt quickly to it.
-Consistency is also an indicator for coder's discipline, clearly you don't want to have dead code, unused imports, wrong indentations, and other intricacies in your codebase.
+Consistency is also an indicator for coders' discipline, clearly you don't want to have dead code, unused imports, wrong indentations, and other intricacies in your codebase.
 The desired consistency can be achieved by a code styleguide.